 Recognizing these symptoms and signs can be critical in seeking timely help.

-Key Symptoms of Schizophrenia
+Key Signs and Symptoms of Schizophrenia

 Positive Symptoms of Schizophrenia